mahmoodayesha/mahmoodayesha/README.md

   - Building 5 AI projects and participating in multiple hackathons.

 - **Software Engineer Intern** at Code for the Community
-  - Contributed to a mobile app for at-risk youth and unhoused individuals.
+  - Contributed to a mobile app for at-risk youth and unhoused individuals in California.

 **AI Software Engineer Intern** at Mentorness
   - Developed a helmet detection system using YOLOv8 and OpenCV.